yhoazk/automo/network_protocols/udp_nm/udp_nm.md

 to the bus-sleep mode.

-If a dedicated timer elapses because no NM pkgs are received anymore, every node initialtes transition to bus-sleep mode.
+If a dedicated timer elapses because no NM pkgs are received anymore, every node initiates transition to bus-sleep mode.

 ## UdpNm AUTOSAR Module

-The UdpNm modle provides an adaptation between Network Management interface `NM` and a TCP/IP stack (TCP/IP).
+The UdpNm node provides an adaptation between Network Management interface `NM` and a TCP/IP stack (TCP/IP).

-UdpNm is directly related with partial networking, there's a bit in the NM messages which specifies in which state the network shall continue.
+UdpNm is directly related with partial networking, there's a bit(0/1) in the NM message which specifies in which state the network shall continue.
 The bit is named `PNI`

 The `PNI` is a field which contains information of the partial network, the range